• Skip to main content

 A collage showing the process of how to make beef liver and onions Mexican style.

-• Pile the sliced onions and garlic on top of the liver.
-Mix well.
+• Add the sliced onions and diced garlic to the skillet.

-• Make a slit in the jalapeno and add to the pan.
-Cook for 5 minutes.
+• Make a small slit in the jalapeño and place it in the pan.

 Higado Encebollado in a decorative Mexican plate next to a fork and limes.